cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 **Maximum size** The maximum mempool size indicates when one or more nodes have reached their maximum capacity in terms of the number of transactions they can hold.
-In version `v0.38`, it's apparent that most of the time, at least one node that is dropping incoming transactions.
+In version `v0.38`, it's apparent that most of the time, at least one node is dropping incoming transactions.
 Conversely, in `v1`, this happens less often, especially after reaching round 1 (as detailed below).

 However, when we introduce latency emulation into `v1`, there is consistently at least one node with